amerine/amerine.github.com/_posts/2010-02-24-rvm-rails3-ruby-1-9-2-setup.markdown

 layout: post
 ---
 ##Intro
-Some people want to start doing some Rails 3.0 Beta work on Ruby 1.9.2 on their development machines.
+People want to start working on apps in  Rails 3.0.
+Rails 3 is supporting ruby 1.8.7 and ruby 1.9.2.
+These instructions will assist you with getting Rails 3 and ruby 1.9.2-head installed.
 I'm tossing this up here to have something to point people to when they have questions.

 I'm making a few assumptions:

-1. You're on OS X Snow Leopard (x86_64)
+1. You're on OS X Snow Leopard (x86_64) (Most of these instructions will work on any *nix box.
+Leave a comment if you have trouble.)
 2. You have macports install (or readline installed somewhere else on your box)

 ##Install Ruby Version Manager